containers/bootc/docs/src/logically-bound-images.md

 - **Floating image:** Supported.
 - **Logically bound image:** Not supported (`bootc` cannot be invoked as non-root).
 Instead, it's recommended to just drop most privileges for launched logically bound containers.

+## Avoid using /usr/lib/bootc/storage for floating images

+Because images and in particular *layers* of images can be removed over time as the OS upgrades, if you attempt to globally enable `/usr/lib/bootc/storage` in the global `/etc/containers/storage.conf` that would also apply to "floating" container images (i.e. the default `podman run` and other runtimes), it can cause a bug where floating images can later fail if layers that were reused in the LBI storage are removed.
+In the future, this restriction may be lifted, but at the current time you can only configure this additional storage for logically bound images.